-Language is a priority for the Mongolian Government, and as a result, Cambridge English Language Assessment is supporting the development of an English language curriculum, making sure it conforms to Mongolia's educational values and beliefs
+Language is a priority for the Mongolian Government, and as a result, Cambridge Assessment English is supporting the development of an English language curriculum, making sure it conforms to Mongolia's educational values and beliefs.

-Evaluating Primary English Learning
+Evaluating primary English learning

-Client: Korea Institute of Curriculum and Evaluation Country: South Korea
+Korea Institute for Curriculum and Evaluation

+South Korea

-In an assignment for the Korea Institute of Curriculum and Evaluation, undertaken between 2007 and 2009, Cambridge English Language Assessment, together with the British Council Korea, evaluated the effectiveness of introducing English to primary school students.
+In an assignment for the Korea Institute for Curriculum and Evaluation, undertaken between 2007 and 2009, Cambridge Assessment English, together with the British Council Korea, evaluated the effectiveness of introducing English to primary school students.

-The research project used the Cambridge English: Young Learners (YLE) test as a tool to first benchmark English competency among school children in years one and two (aged 7 to 9), and then to monitor progress made after 15 months.
+The research project used the Cambridge English Qualifications for young learners as a tool to first benchmark English competency among school children in Years 1 and 2 (aged 7 to 9), and then to monitor progress made after 15 months.

-Over 50 primary schools were involved in the project, with more than 1,600 students taking part; the British Council Korea acted as the administration body for the test, delivering training for test invigilators, and managing test materials.
+Over 50 primary schools were involved in the project, with more than 1,600 students taking part; the British Council Korea acted as the administration body for the exam, delivering training for test invigilators, and managing test materials.

-Cambridge English: Young Learners was chosen as the research tool because it was (and remains) one of the most popular international qualifications for young English learners.
-The qualifications are designed to have a positive impact on children's future language learning, with tests carefully constructed to ensure they remain appropriate to the candidate, with no inherent bias towards specific language groups or culture.
+Cambridge English Qualifications for young learners were chosen as the research tool because they were (and remain) one of the most popular international qualifications for young English learners.
+The qualifications are designed to have a positive impact on children's future language learning, with exams carefully constructed to ensure they remain appropriate to the candidate, with no inherent bias towards specific language groups or cultures.

-The project used the Cambridge English: Starters Listening test, for both benchmarking and progress assessment.
+The project used the Pre A1 Starters Listening test, for both benchmarking and progress assessment.
 The tested cohort had already started English language learning but had not used Cambridge materials or assessments.
-Research showed that test scores were low compared to Korean cohorts already following Cambridge English: Young Learners programmes, indicating limited exposure to English, and unfamiliarity with this type of test.
+Research showed that test scores were low compared to Korean cohorts already following the Cambridge English Qualifications for young learners programme, indicating limited exposure to English, and unfamiliarity with this type of test.